yashalnawaid/gen-ai-project/README.md

 ### FFmpeg Issues
 If you encounter issues with audio transcription:

+#### Windows
-- Windows: The application will attempt to download and configure FFmpeg automatically
+- The application will attempt to download and configure FFmpeg automatically
+- If automatic download fails, you'll see a warning message
+- Check if your antivirus is blocking the download or execution of FFmpeg
+- Try manual installation as described in the FFmpeg Installation section
+- Ensure the bin directory containing ffmpeg.exe is in your PATH

+#### Linux/macOS
+- Verify FFmpeg is installed: `ffmpeg -version`
-- Other platforms: Install FFmpeg using your package manager
+- If not found, install using your package manager as shown in the FFmpeg Installation section
+- If installed but not working, check your PATH: `echo $PATH`
+- Try creating a symlink: `sudo ln -s /path/to/ffmpeg /usr/local/bin/ffmpeg`

 ### Database Connection
 If database operations fail: